Sarah Churchill, Duchess of Marlborough: Early life

-Sarah Jennings was born on 5 June 1660, probably at Holywell House, St Albans, Hertfordshire.
-She was the daughter of Richard Jennings (or Jenyns), a Member of Parliament, and Frances Thornhurst.
-Her paternal grandfather was Sir John Jennings, father of an extraordinarily large family by his wife Alice Spencer.
+Sarah Jennings was born on 5 June 1660, probably at Holywell House in St Albans, Hertfordshire.
+She was the daughter of Richard Jennings (or Jenyns), a Member of Parliament, and Frances Thornhurst (daughter of Susanna Temple, a maid of honour of Anne of Denmark).
+Her paternal grandfather was Sir John Jennings.
 Her uncle Martin Lister was a prominent naturalist.

-Richard Jennings came into contact with James, Duke of York (the future James II, brother of King Charles II), in 1663, during negotiations for the recovery of an estate in Kent (Agney Court) that had been the property of his mother-in-law, Susan Lister (née Temple).
-James's first impressions were favourable, and in 1664 Sarah's sister, Frances, was appointed maid of honour to the Duchess of York, Anne Hyde.
+In 1664 Sarah's sister, Frances, was appointed maid of honour to the Duchess of York, Anne Hyde.
 Although James forced Frances to give up the post because of her marriage to a Catholic, James did not forget the family.
 In 1673, Sarah entered court as maid of honour to James's second wife, Mary of Modena.

 Sarah Jennings became close to the young Princess Anne in about 1675, and the friendship grew stronger as the two grew older.
-In late 1675, when she was still only fifteen, she met John Churchill, 10 years her senior, who fell in love with her.
-Churchill, who had previously been a lover of Charles II's mistress Barbara Palmer, 1st Duchess of Cleveland, had little to offer financially, as his estates were deeply in debt.
+In late 1675, when she was fifteen, she met John Churchill, 10 years her senior, who fell in love with her.
+Churchill had previously been a lover of Charles II's mistress Barbara Palmer, 1st Duchess of Cleveland, and his estates were deeply in debt.
 Jennings had a rival for Churchill in Catherine Sedley, a wealthy mistress of James II and the choice of Churchill's father, Sir Winston Churchill, who was anxious to restore the family's fortune.
 John Churchill may have hoped to take Jennings as a mistress in place of the Duchess of Cleveland, who had recently departed for France, but surviving letters from Jennings to Churchill show her unwillingness to assume that role.